kbowden1800/bouncing-box/README.md

 Calls our `update` function every 50 milliseconds, which is about 20 times per second.

-To animate the box, add the following code to the update function
+The `update` function is where we will modify the state of our program so that when it is called our box moves.
+To do so we need to change the `position` of the box and update the box's css accordingly.
+Add the following code to the update function:

     update = function() {
         position = position + speed;
         box.css('left', position);
     };

-This changes our position on every call to `update` and then also moves the box to that position.

 ### TODO 4: Handling events